waku-org/go-waku/docs/tutorials/pre-requisites-of-running-on-chain-spam-protected-chat2.md

     (NOTE: We have not tested the security of these faucets so please feel free to do your own research or obtain Sepolia ethers from other faucets if needed.)
 3. Please follow the instructions on the webpages of these faucets.
 4. A lot of faucets limit the Sepolia ETH to 0.05 ETH/day.
-5. To obtain more eth, you can do some POW mining.
+5. To obtain more ETH, you can do some POW mining.
 One of those POW faucet is:
      [https://sepolia-faucet.pk910.de/](https://sepolia-faucet.pk910.de/)
-6. Enter your Eth account address, accept Captcha and start mining.
+6. Enter your ETH account address, accept Captcha and start mining.

     ![](https://i.imgur.com/IvHNsei.jpg)